Distance & Alternative Education

 - ACC Student ID Card

 ACC students, including those enrolled in distance education courses, are issued a Student ID Card as proof of identity.
-Students obtain their ACC Student ID card in person at any campus Admissions & Records Office.
+Students obtain their ACC Student ID card in person at any campus Admissions and Enrollment Office.
 Students must provide an ACC Student ID card to use services on campus including the Libraries, Learning Labs, and Testing Centers.

 - ACC Student ID Card